Philosophy • Anthroposophy • Freemasonry • Tarot |

 |

 ∞∞∞ Instead of laying out a school structure, let's first paint a scenario that may also explain where some of the major differences between Steiner (Waldorf) schools and others arise.
 Imagine that a group of teachers, each with their own calling, come to meet.
 Or indeed, to reflect the historical event, imagine that an individual, seeing a need for the education of children in a locality, calls together a group of educators to establish such.
 Their calling can only be honoured if there is a means by which they can be liberated from needing to participate in the economic social sphere – ie, if they are supported rather than having to engage in either the production or distribution of goods.
 The method by which we arrange this is through financial means: ie, wages.
 Some have been called to work with a group of children who will undertake their first years of school (Class Teachers); others are specialists in their fields seeking to impart their passion and expertise (High School Teachers) to adolescents who will, in their ensuing years, form our social future.
 One the necessities includes the establishment of facilities to enable this work to be undertaken, and so a school is formed.
-The teachers meet regularly as a collegial body (College of Teachers) who, amongst other things, share their work, their ongoing needs, deepen their insights into childhood and adolescents, discuss current trends compared to ideals, and effectively administer the changing needs of the school.
+The teachers meet regularly as a collegial body (College of Teachers) who, amongst other things, share their work, their ongoing needs, deepen their insights into childhood and adolescence, discuss current trends compared to ideals, and effectively administer the changing needs of the school.
 In considering whether a new teacher is to become part of the school, various things are taken into consideration, including the perceived calling of the teacher as well as his or her expertise.
 For also, once a new teacher is on board, they become part-and-parcel of the Collegiate.
-Ideally, the passions and expertise each teacher brings is acommodated in the ever-changing fabric of the school.
+Ideally, the passions and expertise each teacher brings is accommodated in the ever-changing fabric of the school.
 When special projects are called for – for example, building a new room(s) – the College calls upon those with greater expertise for support and advice.
 The decision still remains, of course, with the Collegial body of Teachers – in a similar manner that should an expert be called by a family to construct or alter a building or financial arrangement, the family still has ultimate responsibility to either take on or not the suggestions.
-With growth, there comes a point where the College may desire to have permanent assistance with, for example, banking transactions, and so the College appoints (ie, employs) some person(s) to assist it in undertaking these tasks.
-Given that in most countries, these bureaucratic tasks are often given undue weight, it is all too easy for positions created with such a view to be seen to be independent of the College of Teachers – a situation that appears to have occurred in all but too many Steiner Schools.
+With growth, there comes a point where the College may desire to have permanent assistance with, for example, banking transactions, and so the College appoints (ie, employs) some person(s) to assist in undertaking these tasks.
+Given that in most countries, such bureaucratic tasks are often given undue weight, it is all too easy for positions created with such a view to be seen to be independent or above that of the College of Teachers – a situation that appears to have occurred in all but too many Steiner Schools.
 It is in this light that comments by Rudolf Steiner, such as the following two, may more easily be understood: